 The skills the author demonstrated here can be learned through taking Data Science with Machine Learning bootcamp with NYC Data Science Academy.

 One of the greatest challenges pipeline operators face today is public opinion.
 One notable event in the recent past is the opposition of the Keystone XL pipeline construction in South Dakota.
-To mitigate public relations disasters, ensure employee and surrounding communities safety, and minimize incident related costs, it is vital to implement robust asset reliability systems.
+To mitigate public relations disasters, ensure employee and surrounding communities' safety, and minimize incident related costs, it is vital to implement robust asset reliability systems.
 These include leak detection systems, predictive maintenance, sophisticated SCADA systems, and computational modeling of corrosion.
-The purpose of this project is to analyze incident cause, frequency, and associated losses.
+The purpose of this project is to provide analysis of incident cause, frequency, and associated losses.
 The development of a SARIMAX model for monthly incident forecasting is also discussed.

 Evaluation of Missingness and Data Cleaning

 The data that is analyzed in this report is sourced from the Kaggle dataset “Oil Pipeline Accidents, 2010 to Present.”
 For a more detailed description of the data, please refer to the appendix section.
 Figure 1 is a missingness matrix from the msno package.
 There is a large amount of missingness in the dataset, but after careful evaluation it is all a result of the value being zero or invalid.
 For integer values, zero was imputed.
 For datetime variables such as “Restart/Shutdown Time,” the accident date was imputed leading to a time delta of zero.